Glaciers and Climate Change

 Courtesy T.J.
 Fudge, Univ. of Washington

 What can be 900 feet thick, move several feet a day, and carve out any solid rock in its way?
 The Blue Glacier, a 2.6-mile long glacier that descends from 7,980-foot Mount Olympus, the highest peak in the Olympic Mountains.
-The last inventory compiled in 1982 tallied 266 glaciers and permanent icefields in the Olympic Mountains, covering 18 square miles (46 km2).
-Blue Glacier is one of the largest.
-Varying from 500 to 1000 feet thick, one researcher calculated it would be equivalent to 20 trillion ice cubes!
+Blue Glacier is one of the park's largest; one researcher calculated it would be equivalent to 20 trillion ice cubes!

 Glaciers of the Past

-Over thousands of years glaciers have carved away at Olympic rock, leaving behind smoothed rocks, sharp ridges and lake-filled basins.
-Gravel embedded in the moving ice grinds away at underlying land as a glacier flows downhill.
+Over thousands of years gravel embedded in glacial ice has carved away at Olympic rock as the glaciers flow downhill, leaving behind smoothed rocks, sharp ridges and lake-filled basins.
 In the fastest sections, the Blue Glacier is moving about 3 feet a day.
-At the top, glacial ice eats away at the mountain embracing it, eventually carving a bowl-like cirque.
-Jewel-like cirque lakes reveal where past glaciers sculpted the range.
+At the top, glacial ice eats away at the mountain embracing it, eventually carving a bowl-like cirque where lakes often form.

 1899: Olympic National Park archives